lqdev/luisquintanilla.me/_src/library/building-a-second-brain.md

 > To truly "know" something, it's not enough to read about it in a book.
 Ideas are merely thoughts until you put them into action.
 Thoughts are fleeting, quickly fading as time passes.
 To tryly make an idea stick, you have to engage with it. (p.
 123/202)

+> Postponing our goals and desires to "later" often ends up depriving us of the very experiences we need to grow. (p.
+136/202)

+> Whatever you are building, there is a smaller, simpler version of it that would deliver much of the value in a fraction of the time. (p.
+137/202)

 ## Notes

 - (p.
 17/202) Quantified Self community - A network of local meetup groups in which people share their stories about how they track their helth, productivity, mood, or behavior to learn more about themselves.